TarekRaafat/skalex/docs/usage-examples.md

 await db.disconnect();
 ```

 In the above example, we have two collections: "users" and "posts".
-After inserting a user document into the "users" collection, we insert two post documents into the "posts" collection, associating them with the user through the "userId" field.
+After inserting a user document into the "users" collection, we insert two post documents into the "posts" collection, associating them with the user through the "users" collection name and user id.

 To demonstrate the population feature, we use the `populate` option when finding the user's posts.
-This option allows us to retrieve related information from the "users" collection and populate the "userId" field with the corresponding user document.
-In this example, we populate the "userId" field with the user information.
+This option allows us to retrieve related information from the "users" collection and populate the "users" field with the corresponding user document.
+In this example, we populate the "users" field with the user information.

 Additionally, we showcase the usage of the projection feature with the `select` option.
 By specifying the `select` array, we can choose to retrieve only specific fields from the documents.
 In the second `find` operation, we select only the "title" field from the user's posts.